v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-azure.md

     * To add new data to an existing dataset, select the plus icon next to the dataset.

     On the next page, you can edit the connection name, the blob SAS URL, or the blob URL.
 If you update the SAS URL or URI, the new location will be used for future data refreshes.

     You can also turn automated imports on or off.
 When you’re done, select **Save**.

     To replace or edit the business data using the existing blob SAS URL or blob URL, contact your source system admin.
-When you import data to Viva Insights, you’ll either perform a full or an incremental refresh.
+When you import data to Viva Insights, you'll either perform a full or an incremental refresh.
 If you want to delete fields, you can use a full refresh to do so.

 ### Refresh types

 #### Full

-When you perform a full refresh, you’re replacing all your business data in Viva Insights—that is, you overwrite what you’ve already imported.
+When you perform a full refresh, you’re replacing all your business data in Viva Insights—that is, you overwrite what you've already imported.
 The required fields are PersonId and StartDate.

 You can use a full refresh to delete fields, because fields you leave out won’t show up in your data.
 We cover deleting data in the next section.